 TMS members can choose to gift their RMD amount, or any amount up to $100,000 ($200,000 if married) annually by instructing their account administrator to make a transfer to the TMS Foundation.

 If you’re at least 59 ½ years old, you can take a distribution from your IRA without penalty and use it to make a gift to the TMS Foundation.
 If you itemize your deductions, you can take a charitable deduction for the amount of your gift.

-Contact Kim Cannon, Department Head, TMS Foundation, Awards, and Volunteerism, at 1-724-814-3118 (U.S. and Canada toll free: 1-800-759-4867, ext.
-214) or by e-mail at firstname.lastname@example.org to discuss how you can use your IRA or other retirement asset to support the TMS Foundation’s work helping students and young professionals with meaningful financial assistance and impactful career-building experiences.
+Contact TMS Foundation staff via e-mail or call 1-724-776-9000 to discuss how you can use your IRA or other retirement asset to support the TMS Foundation’s work helping students and young professionals with meaningful financial assistance and impactful career-building experiences.

 This is not intended to be legal or tax advice.
 We recommend that you consult your own legal or tax advisors before making any decisions about a gift to the TMS Foundation.

-The 1871 Legacy Circle is an honorific society that recognizes individuals who have included a gift to the TMS Foundation in their will or named the Foundation as a beneficiary or their retirement plan assets, insurance policies, or donor advised fund.
-The name reflects the heritage of TMS: the American Institute for Mining, Metallurgical, and Petroleum Engineers (AIME), TMS’s antecedent organization, was established in 1871 to form the foundation of TMS as we know it today.
-Individuals who become members of the 1871 Legacy Circle will be creating a legacy for future leaders in the most critical stages of their career development.
+The 1871 Legacy Circle recognizes individuals who have provided a legacy gift to the TMS Foundation.
+The name reflects the heritage of TMS: the American Institute for Mining, Metallurgical, and Petroleum Engineers (AIME), TMS’s antecedent organization, which was established in 1871.